The Girl on the Train (2021 film): Plot

-In the story, we learn that Mira’s philandering ex-husband Shehkar has been gaslighting her for years.
-She’s a blackout drunk but she isn’t the violent, offensive brute that he’s been claiming, and she isn’t responsible for him losing his job.

-Though Nusrat was unhappy in her marriage to abusive Anand and was pregnant by someone else, Anand didn’t kill her.
+It's eventually revealed that Mira's philandering ex-husband Shekhar has been gaslighting her for years.
+She's a blackout drunk but she isn't the violent, offensive brute that he's been claiming, and she isn't responsible for him losing his job.
+Though Nusrat was unhappy in her marriage to abusive Anand and was pregnant by someone else, Anand didn't kill her.
 Nor did the kindly therapist who was trying to help Nusrat.
-It turns out the Nusrat’s baby was Shehkar’s, and the night Mira followed Nusrat into “Greenwich Forest” Shehkar was there too and it was him who bashed Mira over the head with a rock and left her there.
-Nusrat told him of the pregnancy, they fought, and Shehkar strangled Nusrat, leaving her for dead.
+It turns out the Nusrat was impregnated by Shekhar, and the night Mira followed Nusrat into “Greenwich Forest” Shekhar was there too and it was him who bashed Mira over the head with a rock and left her there.
+Nusrat told him of her pregnancy, they fought, and Shekhar strangled Nusrat, leaving her for dead.

-But, she wasn’t dead, and here’s where the film diverts.
+However she survived the attempt.
 It turns out there were two other people in Greenwich Forest that night.
 These are the police woman in charge of the case, Inspector Dalbir, and a private detective named Walter, who was hired by Anand to follow Nusrat.

-Walter’s pictures from the night reveal that, unbelievably, Dalbir killed Nusrat.
-The daughter of an organized crime boss Mira had sent down and who had killed himself in jail(Jimmy Bhagga), Dalbir had a vendetta against Mira.
+Walter's pictures from the night reveal that, in fact, Dalbir killed Nusrat.
+Dalbir is the daughter of organized crime boss Jimmy Bagga whom Mira had sent to prison where he killed himself.
 It was she who crashed the jeep into Mira and Shekhar, causing Mira to lose her baby and get amnesia.
-It’s Dalbir who later mows down and kills Walter.
+Dalbir later mows down and kills Walter.

 Dalbir had been tailing Mira for a time, and followed her into the forest.
 Finding her unconscious having been hit by Shekhar, Dalbir saw an opportunity to murder her in revenge.
 But Nusrat, who had just woken up, caught Dalbir trying to off Mira.
-Dalbir can’t leave a witness, so instead she decides to kill Nusrat and frame Mira for the murder.
+Dalbir could't leave a witness, so instead she decided to kill Nusrat and frame Mira for the murder.

-Following the trail to Walter’s house, Mira solves the crime, and when Dalbir turns up to kill her and destroy the evidence ,a fight ensues and badass Mira ends up shooting Dalbir.
+Following the trail to Walter's house, Mira solves the crime, and when Dalbir turns up to kill her and destroy the evidence, a fight ensues and Mira ends up shooting Dalbir.
+Mira decides to get sober and move on with her life.

-Then there’s a musical montage, a voiceover about a train where Mira decides to quit alcohol and begin a new life.